-Is volunteering abroad helping or harming the developing world?
+Is volunteering abroad helping or harming what people called ‘the developing world’?
 Is there a way for us to contribute to development while also critiquing it?
 What’s the best ice cream flavour, really?

-At the same time, however, we were confronted with extreme poverty that could not be ignored.
-We wanted to understand why global poverty plagues much of the world while billions of dollars are poured into development projects around the globe.
+At the same time, however, we were confronted with challenges that could not be ignored.
+Why does global poverty plague much of the world while billions of dollars are poured into development projects around the globe?
 We learned that governments, charities, and international institutions often push their agenda without consulting the communities they are ‘developing.’

 We realized that a project has significantly higher impact if it is undertaken in collaboration with the community.
 Not as a handout, not as charity – but in solidarity.

 We began talking to local NGOs and community leaders about what their real needs were.
 We created partnerships with local charities, community leaders, and local governments.
 We began building a program that didn’t just plop a volunteer into a project.
-Instead, we combined community service with an educational program that taught team members the context needed to understand local challenges before solving them.
+Instead, we combined community service with an educational program that taught team members the context needed to understand local challenges before even trying to solve them.